JoeyStanley/real/_posts/2018-03-18-making-vowel-plots-in-r-part-1.md

 ```
 ![](/images/plots/vowel_plots_1/plot17.png)

 Easy-peasy.
-By default, these ellipses cover about a 95% confidence interval around the means of each vowel.
+By default, these ellipses cover about a 95% confidence interval (or approximately two standard deviations) around the means of each vowel.
 We can change that to whatever we want using the `level` function.
-I usually set mine to 0.67, which corresponds to about one standard deviation:
+I usually set mine to `0.67`, which corresponds to about one standard deviation.
+This only changes the size of the ellipses, leaving shape/orientation the same.

 ```r
 ggplot(my_vowels, aes(x = F2, y = F1, color = vowel, label = vowel)) +